-Being developed by a huge community of WordPress enthusiasts, the core installation of WordPress is highly secured with regular updates, to get rid of certain tweaks and vulnerabilities discovered on the platform.
+Being developed by a massive community of WordPress enthusiasts, the core installation of WordPress is highly secured with regular updates, to get rid of specific tweaks and vulnerabilities discovered on the platform.

-But, the extra additions to this core WordPress platform, such as adding plugins, themes, and custom codes, increase the chances for the WordPress website to get hacked.
+But, the extra additions to this core WordPress platform, such as adding plugins, themes, and custom codes, increase the chances of the WordPress website to get hacked.

 So, it is highly important for every WordPress user out there to follow some improved and basic WordPress security tips to ensure the safety of their data and the overall website.

 Well, before we get into the advanced WordPress security strategies, you should ensure that you are following the necessary things to protect your WordPress files.

 You don’t need to have any coding background or expertise of a developer or programmer to ensure the security of your WordPress website.

 All you need is to follow the essential WordPress security checks given below!